AlexandreBrillant/yupee/README.md

 ### Implicit loading

-You can load multiple component for the same page using using a **data-yup** attribute, then it will use the html attribute **id** for loading automatically the yup component inside a **yups** subdirectory.
+You can load multiple components for the same page using using a **data-yup** attribute, then it will use the html attribute **id** for loading automatically the yup component inside a **yups** subdirectory.
+If a yup component is inside another yup component then it will change the loading path, the parent component become a folder for this yup child.

 Each Yup component will have a specific container depending the location of the data-yup attribute.

 Example